joshuaiz/plate-for-gatsby/README.md

 🔑 If you want to get your hands dirty right away, skip steps 3 & 4 above and just run `gatsby develop` from your project directory.
 It will grab the WordPress data from the demo site.
 You can play around with the code to your heart's content.

+### Requirements
+1. To expose menus to the REST API, make sure you have the [WP Rest API Menu](https://wordpress.org/support/plugin/wp-api-menus/) plugin installed and activated on your source site.
+Without that you will get an error with this theme.
+Or you can disable the menu query if you don't need it.
+2. If you have no featured images for any Posts or Pages, be sure to remove the `featured_media` query in `src/templates/post.js`, `src/templates/postwithsidebar.js` and/or `src/templates/page.js`.
+3. Likewise for `tags` — if you do not have any tags specified, remove the queries for `tags` or you will get an error.

+If you are getting any errors at runtime with `gatsby develop` it may be that the queries are not returning anything so that is the first place to check: if you are querying featured images, make sure you have at least one featured image on your Posts or Pages to query.
+Likewise with tags, menus, etc. If there's nothing there, Gatsby gets upset. 🤬

+Delete any queries you are not using and Gatsby will be happy. 😎

+### Recent updates (2019-04-23):
+- fixed `comments` conditional when there are no comments
+- tested for missing items when queried
+- updated dependencies
+- revised individual queries
+- code cleanup

 ####  🐙 Dive deeper:
 - [Using Gatsby with WordPress](https://www.gatsbyjs.com/guides/wordpress/)
 - [WordPress Source Plugin Tutorial](https://www.gatsbyjs.org/docs/wordpress-source-plugin-tutorial/)